Hiring an editor? Watch out for these 6 red flags.

 Editors cannot guarantee that you will become a bestseller, that you’ll get an agent, or that all your reviews will be five stars once you’ve published your book.
 They just can’t.
 Even a book with the best editing ever may get none of these things.
 So if your editor claims they can guarantee any of this, they are lying, and they know it.
 Run, don’t walk.

 Also beware the editor who claims they can find 100 percent of errors.
 That may be possible in very short writing, like blog posts or articles, but it is virtually impossible in something as long as a novel.
 That’s why publishing houses usually have at least three separate editors look over a manuscript—one person alone can’t find all the errors.
 It’s just a fact of nature.
-(I have a post in the works about editorial accuracy.
-Stay tuned for that!)
+(I have a post about editorial accuracy, so give that a look!)

 3. The editor edits “the way I write.”